 With the introduction of smart TVs, the typical viewing experience has changed.
 Now, you can stream or save your favorite TV shows and movies from Netflix, Hulu, Apple TV, Amazon Prime Video, and more.
-However, with advancements in smart TV technology, users can also now surf the web with the addition of web browser apps.
+However, with advancements in smart TV technology, users can now surf the web with web browser apps.

 - Google Chrome

 - Mozilla Firefox

 - Samsung Internet Browser

 - Puffin TV Browser

 In the remainder of this article, we’ll review each of these various web browsers for smart TVs, including their pros and cons and how they may differ from the traditional computer internet browsing experience.

 Using a Smart TV Browser vs. Computer Browser

 If you have or are on the market for a smart TV, you’ll find that it is much more convenient to gain access to streaming platforms, such as Netflix or Hulu, compared to a computer.

 However, when it comes to web browsing, the opposite seems to hold more true, especially if you use the TV’s default web browser.
 The average smart TV has a 1.2 GHz processor, which is far lower than the average computer, which usually has a 2.0 GHz processor.